-In children, the most common type of orbital fractures is type 1 (40 % of the cases) followed by type 2 (33 %) and finally type 3 (27 %).
-Surgical intervention is rarely needed in type 1 fractures (only 9 % need surgical intervention) whereas it is usually needed for the repair of type 3 fractures (up to 76 % of type 3 fractures require some sort of surgical intervention).
+In children, the most common type of orbital fractures is type 1 (40% of the cases) followed by type 2 (33%) and finally type 3 (27%).
+Surgical intervention is rarely needed in type 1 fractures (only 9% need surgical intervention), whereas it is usually needed for the repair of type 3 fractures (up to 76% of type 3 fractures require some sort of surgical intervention).

 Clinical Presentation of Pediatric Orbital Fractures

 Children with orbital fractures usually present to the emergency department after sustaining a major trauma.
 While enophthalmos and entrapment can be considered as specific signs of a significant pure orbital fracture, they are rarely seen in children.
-In case acute enophthalmos or entrapment, the diagnosis of a significant orbital fracture should be made and urgent surgical intervention should not be delayed.
+In the case of acute enophthalmos or entrapment, the diagnosis of a significant orbital fracture should be made and urgent surgical intervention should not be delayed.

-In physical examination, the child should be instructed to fully extend the neck and look upwards, i.e. worm’s eye view.
+In a physical examination, the child should be instructed to fully extend the neck and look upwards, i.e. a worm’s eye view.
 This approach should be used only if cervical fractures are reliably excluded by an experienced radiologist and a neurosurgeon.
 The worm’s eye view can enable us to better observe even mild degrees of enophthalmos in children.

 After securing the airway, breathing and circulation, a more detailed history can be taken from any witnesses if possible.
-The exact mechanism of injury should be determined as early as possible because high-impact injuries due to motor vehicle accidents for example are more likely to be associated with significant non-facial injuries such as brain injuries, chest injuries and abdominal injuries.
+The exact mechanism of injury should be determined as early as possible because high-impact injuries due to motor vehicle accidents, for example, are more likely to be associated with significant non-facial injuries such as brain injuries, chest injuries and abdominal injuries.

 While a significant orbital fracture can be sight-threatening, these other associated injuries might be life-threatening and should take priority in the management of a trauma patient.

-On physical examination, one should exclude any signs of facial trauma such as facial lacerations or an open eye globe.
+On physical examination, one should exclude any signs of facial trauma, such as facial lacerations or an open eye globe.
 Additionally, the nostrils and ears should be examined for any signs of basal skull fractures such as rhinorrhea and otorrhea.